Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 You can use `play` and `stop` function of pitch object to play and stop audio clips loaded in the pitch object.

-To generate a whole sound module using the audio file loaded in the pitch object, you can use `export_sound_files` function of the pitch object, and `generate_dict` function of the pitch object will generate a dictionary with pitch names and their corresponding audio clips.
+To generate a whole instrument using the audio file loaded in the pitch object, you can use `export_sound_files` function of the pitch object, and `generate_dict` function of the pitch object will generate a dictionary with pitch names and their corresponding audio clips.
 ```python